Youngtechie/Rebus-Puzzles_webpage/README.md

 ### Commit and Push from Replit

-To commit and push from Replit, follow the images below:
+To commit and push from Replit, follow the images and steps below:

 ![version control](./screenshots/37.jpg)